Share

 Step 1: Modify Your Memory Limit

-Your WordPress hosting provider will allocate a certain amount of memory to your installed plugins, or for files that execute scripts (such as JavaScript), to enable them to operate correctly.
-If this is set too low, it could potentially cause the WSoD.
+Your WordPress hosting provider will allocate a certain amount of memory to your installed plugins or files that execute scripts (such as JavaScript) to enable them to operate correctly.
+If this is set too low, it could potentially cause the WSoD or the nondescript 500 Internal Server Error.
+It’s worth mentioning that some hosts won’t let you alter your memory directly—in these cases, you’ll have to drop them a line and ask them to do it for you.

-To change your memory settings, you’ll need to open up your FTP manager, and connect to your server using the correct credentials (usually found within your host’s admin panel).
-Once entered, click Quickconnect:
+To change your memory settings, open up your FTP client and connect to your server using the correct credentials (usually found within your host’s admin panel).
+Once entered, click “Quickconnect”:

 Once the file is open, type the following code on the next line after the opening PHP tag at the start of the file: